-4. PURPOSE OF THE ENGLISH II SYLLABUS
+4. PURPOSE OF THE ENGLISH I SUBJECT

-At the end of the second semester, the students will use the elements of language to express the activities they are doing now, in the past, and to share or request personal information from other people with simple phrases and tasks that require a simple and direct exchange of information of their environment and immediate needs.
-In addition, they will continue practicing the language skills to achieve an efficient interaction with students and to promote the collaborative work with others.
+At the end of the first semester, the students will use the elements of language to express the activities they are doing now, in the present, and to share or request personal information from other people with simple phrases and tasks that require a simple and direct exchange of information of their environment and immediate needs.
+In addition, they will continue practicing the language skills to achieve an efficient interaction with students and to promote the collaborative work with others in their different environments.